ahmedgamalelazab/JS-INTAKE-42-PROJECT-V1/README.md

 3- i designed two pool apis to listen on changes with the localStorage and fetch the updated data and update the ui automatic

 #some bad things i did :
-## coding so heavy because i was working on c++ and SQL in the same time so i lost control on my code structure ..
+## coding was so  heavy because i was working on c++ and SQL in the same time so i lost control on my code structure ..
 but next release i will fix all the bugs and clean the code which repeated a lot in security file ..